Why did you choose to pursue a clerkship mid-career?

 I decided to clerk to become a better lawyer—I wanted to better understand judicial decision-making from the inside, sharpen my writing and research skills, and develop a relationship with a mentor.
-I also became very interested in criminal law while working on a money laundering investigation at S&C, and felt that clerking, particularly in SDNY, would expose me to that type of legal work.
+I became very interested in criminal law while working on a money laundering investigation at S&C, and felt that clerking, particularly in SDNY, would expose me to that type of work.

 Considering all of the opportunities available to you, why did you choose to return to S&C?